emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 example), and assumes most (if not all) interactions are synchronous.
 This is a major issue due to the fact that the vast majority of interactions will actually be asynchronous.
-There have been a few recent additions to `ember-test-helpers` that have made dealing with asynchrony better (namely [emberjs/rfcs#232](https://github.com/emberjs/rfcs/blob/master/text/0232-simplify-qunit-testing-api.md)) but forcing users to manually manage all interaction based async is a recipe for disaster.
+There have been a few recent additions to `@ember/test-helpers` that have made dealing with asynchrony better (namely [emberjs/rfcs#232](https://github.com/emberjs/rfcs/blob/master/text/0232-simplify-qunit-testing-api.md)) but forcing users to manually manage all interaction based async is a recipe for disaster.